krmcbride/workmux/README.md

 workmux add feature/parallel-task --background
 ```

+#### AI agent integration

+When you provide a prompt via `--prompt`, `--prompt-file`, or
+`--prompt-editor`, workmux automatically injects the prompt into panes running
+the configured agent command (e.g., `claude`, `gemini`, or whatever you've set
+via the `agent` config or `--agent` flag) without requiring any `.workmux.yaml`
+changes:

+- Panes with a command matching the configured agent are automatically started
+  with the given prompt.
+- You can keep your `.workmux.yaml` pane configuration simple (e.g., `panes: [{
+command: "<agent>" }]`) and let workmux handle prompt injection at runtime.

+This means you can launch AI agents with task-specific prompts without modifying your
+project configuration for each task.

 #### Parallel workflows & multi-worktree generation

 workmux can generate multiple worktrees from a single `add` command, which is